-With stuffed dates, we’re looking at a very healthy recipe that’s also incredibly addictive and the kind of dessert (or snack) that takes no effort.
+With stuffed dates, we’re looking at a healthy recipe that’s also indulgent and the kind of dessert (or snack) that takes no effort.
 If you have kids, make it a fun family affair with different stations set up to pit, fill, and dip the dates.

 - Cut a slit on the dates lengthwise to split them open and remove the pit.